20k/binmat_rules/readme.md

 - A TRAP acts before BOUNCE, and before BREAKS.
 It cannot cancel the combat initiation of a break, but it will cancel the damage modification

-- In the event that both stacks reveal a TRAP, the player who initiated combat's TRAP activates first
+- In the event that both stacks reveal TRAPs, the initiator's traps all activate first, then the defending player's traps activate

 ### \? - BOUNCE